rows/community/giving/covid19.md

 CASA will provide legal receipts of your donations.

 IF you are donating:
 - make a bank transfer to IBAN `PT50 0036 0344 99100009838 81`.
+This is the IBAN of CASA.
-- send the transfer confirmation AND your taxID (PT or international) via email to humberto@dashdash.com so that I can organize receipts.
+- **please send the transfer confirmation AND your taxID (PT or international) via email to humberto@dashdash.com so that I can organize receipts and track the amounts.**
-- tell me if you are doing a public or private donation.
-I will list them here, and may give a shout or 2 on twitter.
+- **also tell me if you are doing a public or private donation.** I will list them here, and may give a shout or 2 on twitter.

 # Status